Annual Meeting of Owners

 From 1984 to 1989, Al was a partner with the consulting firm Tillinghast — a division of Towers, Perrin — and held management positions in the Actuarial and Risk Management practice areas.
 Between 1976 and 1984, he was Professor of Actuarial Science at The College of Insurance, where he was voted Professor of the Year three times.

-Al is a Phi Beta Kappa graduate of Manhattan College, where he earned a bachelor’s degree in mathematics.
-He also received a master’s degree in mathematics from the University of Colorado.
+Al is a Phi Beta Kappa graduate of Manhattan College, where he earned a bachelor’s degree in Mathematics.
+He also received a master’s degree in Mathematics from the University of Colorado.

 He is a fellow of the Casualty Actuarial Society and has served as the society’s President.
 He also has been a member of the Board of Directors of the Casualty Actuarial Society and the American Academy of Actuaries.